pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Manage channel members

-Set and remove channel memberships for a user.
+Sets and removes channel members in a single call.

 #### Method(s)
 ```